wanosage/Interstellar/.github/ISSUE_TEMPLATE/bug-report.md

 Add any other context about the problem here.

 > [!IMPORTANT]
-> Do not post your personal information here this includes but is not limited to email addresses, names, and age.
+> Do not post your personal information here this
+>includes but is not limited to email addresses, names, and age.
+> npm i
+npm run start
+>